Industrial Pendants Ideal for Small, Rustic Kitchen

 Kellie wanted a clean, minimalist look to her kitchen with added rustic detailing.
 Blair trimmed the new white cabinets in reclaimed barn oak and used a laurel oak slab to waterfall over the edge of the island.
 Kellie asked Blair if he thought industrial pendants would work for the space.

 “I was taking measurements, and I casually looked up and said something like, ‘Yeah, I really do’ and she just went out and bought them,” Blair says.
 “Kellie has a barn on the property that she uses for a studio, and the lighting ties in with that so she was making good choices all over the place.”
-Kellie chose our Original™ Warehouse Pendant and customized these American-made lights with a 12″ shade, Galvanized finish and canopy, and a Black twist cord.
+Kellie chose our Original™ Warehouse Pendant Light and customized these American-made lights with a 12″ shade, Galvanized finish and canopy, and a Black twist cord.

 “Kellie has galvanized backsplashes and exposed duct work so the lamps fit right in with that,” Blair notes.
 “It certainly looks great and definitely looks better than the orange extension cord my idiot brother Cory wanted to use.”
 The Original™ is one of our most popular shades and has roots going back almost 100 years to the RLM Standard Dome produced in the early 1900s.
 Hand crafted from commercial grade materials, the Original™ can be customized with a variety of shade sizes, finish colors, cording options plus add-ons like a wire cage or cast guard and glass to create a truly unique pendant.